-HISTORY OF THE INDIAN REORGANIZATION ACT AND TRIBAL GOVERNMENTS
+HISTORY OF THE INDIAN REORGANIZATION ACT (IRA) AND TRIBAL GOVERNMENTS

-Merriam Report and Indian Citizenship Act
+Meriam Report and Indian Citizenship Act

 During World War I, many Native Americans enlisted in the military despite not being recognized as American citizens.
-During this same time, the Friends of the Indians group pushed through legislation, the Indian Citizenship Act of 1924, to confer citizenship onto the native peoples born in the US with the two-fold goal of hastening their assimilation and protecting tribal people from unscrupulous land seekers (Bruyneel, 2016).
+During this same time, the Friends of the Indians group pushed through legislation known as the Indian Citizenship Act of 1924 to confer citizenship onto the Native peoples born in the U.S. with the two-fold goal of hastening their assimilation and protecting tribal people from unscrupulous land seekers (Bruyneel, 2016).
 Becoming citizens of the United States did not affect their rights to tribal land or property (The Indian Citizenship Act, 2010).
-Despite the law declaring them to be citizens, many states withheld voting rights for native people for decades, until 1962 when Utah voted to permit them the right to vote.
-Also due to their bravery and service, the US government launched an investigation into the well-being of Native Americans, the results of which were titled The Problem of Indian Administration, or the Meriam Report (Britannica).
-The 847-page report published in 1928 examined health, economics, education, the condition of women, and missionary activities; revealing that reservation conditions were shockingly abysmal.
-A contributing factor to these conditions was the Dawes Act, also known as the Allotment Act, enacted in 1887, which parceled out reservation lands to tribal members and sold the leftover lands for over forty years, continually diminishing tribal lands and pauperizing tribes.
+Due to the bravery and service of Native veterans, the U.S. government launched an investigation into the well-being of Native Americans, the results of which were titled The Problem of Indian Administration, or the Meriam Report (Britannica).
+The 847-page report published in 1928 examined health, economics, education, the condition of women, and missionary activities, revealing that reservation conditions were shockingly abysmal.
+A contributing factor to these conditions was the 1887 Dawes Act, also known as the Allotment Act, which had parceled out reservation lands to tribal members and sold the leftover lands for over 40 years, continually diminishing tribal lands and pauperizing tribes.